Starlink Internet Review: Plans, Pricing, and Speeds

 4.7 out of 5

 Your Starlink download speed will depend on your location and the changing state of the satellite constellation.
-According to Starlink’s speed map, typical speeds throughout the U.S. range between 100Mbps and 200Mbps, which is consistent with the speeds customers reported in interviews.
+According to Starlink’s speed map, typical speeds throughout the U.S. range between 100Mbps and 200Mbps, which is consistent with the speeds customers reported in interviews and my tests with the Starlink Standard kit.

-While Starlink Standard will give you speeds around or slightly faster than Hughesnet and Viasat, where Starlink really shines is the stark difference in latency.
-Not only have thousands of Starlink satellites been launched since 2019, but they also orbit closer to the Earth’s surface to provide stronger and faster connections with lower latency compared to Viasat or Hughesnet’s geostationary satellites.
+While Starlink will give you speeds around or slightly faster than Hughesnet and Viasat, the stark difference in latency is where it shines.
+Starlink’s satellites orbit closer to the Earth’s surface to provide more robust and faster connections with lower latency than Viasat or Hughesnet’s geostationary satellites.

-Around the U.S., Starlink latency runs between 30 and 50 milliseconds (ms), compared to Hughesnet and Viasat, which clock in latency as high as 800ms.
-The improved latency makes Starlink ideal for buffer-free streaming and online gaming—activities that are frustrating or nonexistent for Hughesnet and Viasat customers.
+Around the U.S., Starlink latency runs between 30 and 40 milliseconds (ms), compared to Hughesnet and Viasat, which clock in latency as high as 800ms.
+The improved latency makes Starlink ideal for buffer-free streaming and online gaming—frustrating or nonexistent activities for Hughesnet and Viasat customers.

 Light Bulb